melmasri/HPprediction/README.md

 The main function is `network_est()` in file `network_MCMC.R`

-`network_est` takes an interaciton matrix and a phylogenetic tree as input, depending on the model chosen, and returns a list of input objects and the MCMC samples of the specified parameters interest.
+`network_est` takes an interaction matrix and a phylogenetic tree as input, depending on the model chosen, and returns a list of input objects and the MCMC samples of the specified parameters interest.

 ## Usage